 With touch screen platforms like the Nintendo DS, 3DS, iPhone, iPod Touch, Android, PlayStation Vita and Wii U seeing thousands of games, touch controls are becoming more and more common in portable games.
 With devices like the Nintendo DS, touch controls can become a part of the game along with the analog controls provided by the platform.
 While the Nintendo DS uses a stylus for it's main touch input, other devices like the iPhone or iPad require finger input.

 The origins of the touchscreen dates back to the early 1970s.
 One of the earliest released touchscreens was the for the PLATO VI, which prior to the invention of the resistive touchscreen in the early 1980s, was using an infrared touch system by 1972.
 The touch technology used employed infrared transmitters and receivers around a flat-panel plasma screen, the first of its kind.
 The hardware and software were developed by the University of Illinois at Urbana-Champaign and Control Data Corporation (CDC).

 The first portable platform to use a touchpad pointing device was Sharp's PC-5000, one of the first laptop computers, in 1983.
 The use of a touchpad pointing device later become standard for laptop computers in the 1990s, especially following its use in Apple's PowerBook laptops.

-The first attempt at introducing touchscreens to a dedicated gaming system was by Sega.
-They were planning to release the first handheld game console with touchscreen controls as the intended successor to the Game Gear.
+They were later planning to release the first handheld game console with touchscreen controls as the intended successor to the Game Gear.
 Intended for release in the early-mid 1990s, the device was ultimately shelved and never released due to the expensive cost of touchscreen technology in the early 1990s.

 The Tiger Game.Com, launched in 1997, was the first officially released hand held gaming system to use a touch screen.
 The game.com used a resistive touch screen with a stylus, and the system software was driven entirely by touch.
 Commercially, the system was a failure, and the idea of a touch screen gaming system was not revived until several years later.